Hole Hearted

-"Hole Hearted" is a song by American rock group Extreme.
-The song was released as the fourth and final single and closing track from their successful Pornograffitti album in 1991 and reached No. 4 on the US Billboard Hot 100.
-It also charted at No. 12 on the UK Singles Chart and No. 2 in Canada.
+"Hole Hearted" is a song by American rock group Extreme, released in September 1991 by A&M Records as the fourth and final single and closing track from their successful second album, Pornograffitti (1990).
+It reached No. 4 on the US Billboard Hot 100 and also charted at No. 12 on the UK Singles Chart and No. 2 in Canada.
 The song ends with the sound of a thunderstorm, which closes Pornograffiti, similar to how "Decadence Dance" (the lead single and opening track on Pornograffiti) begins with the same sounds and starts the album.

-Although the song's chart position was lower compared to the band's previous hit, "More Than Words" (No. 1 in the US, No. 2 in the UK), it remains their second-highest charting song overall.
+Although the song's chart position was lower compared to the band's previous hit, "More Than Words", it remains their second-highest charting song overall.
 Like "More Than Words", the style of this song is different from the majority of its parent album.
 The song's videoclip was shot outside the Boston Centre for the Arts at 551 Tremont Street in Boston (street number seen on many of the pans around the band).
 The song is excluded from some editions of the vinyl LP version of the album.